shivanshdave/2020-432/homework/hw03/README.md

 ## Question 5 (10 points)

-For the model you selected in Question 4, interpret the odds ratios associated with the predictors carefully, including 90% uncertainty intervals and what we can conclude from the results.
+For the model you selected in Question 4, interpret the odds ratio associated with the `ldl` main effect carefully, specifying a 90% uncertainty interval and what we can conclude from the results.

 # Question 6 (30 points)